Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 No matter what you suffer from, stress or anxiety, meditation can help relieve both.
 Nevertheless, how do you meditate for anxiety relief?
 The answer is there is no single way to do meditation.

-That is why we want to help you with simple tips for meditating at home.
-However, you need to remember it does feel weird at first.
+That is why we want to provide you with simple tips for meditating at home.
+However, remember that it does feel weird at first.

 Further, your mind will tell you you are wasting your time.
 Sit and think about what you have to lose.
 Give it a try.
 You will not waste your time.
 Here are nine easy steps:

-• Commit up to 30 minutes of the day for meditation – you can start with five minutes and gradually work up to 30 minutes.
+• Commit to 30 minutes of daily meditation—you can start with five minutes and gradually work up to 30 minutes.
 Further, try to do it as often as you can.

-• Eliminate all the distractions – choose a time and place with the least disturbance.
+• Eliminate all the distractions – choose a time and place with the slightest disturbance.

 • Get comfortable and relaxed – stretch your body as it loosens the muscles and gets you into the zone.

-• Choose a comfortable position – you can lie down and sit up, as it is a personal choice.
-Make sure you sit with a straight spine with your hands on the lap.
+• Choose a comfortable position— you can lie down or sit up, as it is a personal choice.
+Make sure you sit with a straight spine and your hands on the lap.
 No matter in what position you meditate, make sure to be comfortable.

-• Get your mind focused – yes, your brain will wander, but the key is to keep it focused on the present moment, not the past or future.
+• Get your mind focused – yes, your brain will wander, but the key is to focus on the present moment, not the past or future.
 You can meditate with your eyes open or closed and all personal preferences.
 Put some peaceful music on and relax.

-• Breathe slowly and deeply – once your eyes are closed, take a few slow and deep breaths.
-Start by inhaling through the nose and exhale from the mouth.
-Never force it, and let it come out naturally.
+• Breathe slowly and deeply— Take a few slow and deep breaths once your eyes are closed.
+Start by inhaling through the nose and exhaling from the mouth.
+Never force it; let it come out naturally.
 As you inhale, you will notice you are more relaxed and calm.

-• Bring your mind back to breathing – you will find your mind wandering, and it is best to start concentrating on your inhaling
+• Bring your mind back to breathing.
+If your mind wanders, it is best to start concentrating on your inhaling.

 The more you follow the tips, the easier it becomes to keep your mind focused on one thing at a time.
 As with everything, practice makes perfect.
 You will eventually feel at peace, happy, and calm.